ucb-rit/savio-singularity-rstudio/README.md

 # savio-singularity-rstudio
-Materials for creating Singularity container for running RStudio server on Savio.
+Materials for using (and creating) Singularity container for running RStudio server on Savio.

 ## Overview